-- Warn — If a student fails to meet the required completion rate, GPA, and/or timeframe requirement as outlined in this policy, the student is placed on Financial Aid Warning for the subsequent academic term.
+- WARN — If a student fails to meet the required completion rate, GPA, and/or time frame requirement as outlined in this policy, the student is placed on WARN for the subsequent academic term.
 A student is able to receive financial assistance while on warning.

-- Fail - The student fails to meet the completion rate or the GPA standard at the end of the warning term.
+- FAIL - The student fails to meet the completion rate or the GPA standard at the end of the WARN term or the student attempts 12 or more credits during a term and completes 0 credits.
 The student is not eligible for federal and state financial aid programs.

 This policy subject to change without notice to comply with federal or state regulations, or Waubonsee Community College Board of Trustee policy or action.